Farnborough slow roasts jet deals in scorching heat

 "There are things that are outside our control," easyJet EZJ.L CEO Johan Lundgren told reporters on Tuesday.

-The industry is meeting for the first time on such a scale since the outbreak of COVID-19 pummeled air travel and fractured supply chains, with parts makers struggling to get back up to speed amid labour shortages and soaring inflation.
+Farnborough marks the aviation's biggest meeting since the outbreak of COVID-19 pummeled air travel and fractured supply chains, with parts makers struggling to get back up to speed.

 "We have an industry grappling with a downturn and (then) a bounce-back at a challenging time for the economy," the head of conglomerate General Electric, Larry Culp, said on Monday.